 Each issuer approaches prequalification in its own way, with some giving applicants an easy way to check for prequalified offers across cards and others only featuring this option on select cards or via prescreened offers they put together themselves.

 Prequalification tools typically ask for basic information such as your name, Social Security number, income and employment status to determine your eligibility.
-Here’s a look at how some of the major issuers handle prequalification.
+Here’s a look at how some major issuers handle prequalification.

 |Issuer||Prequalification available?||What you need to prequalify|

 |Chase||Yes, but only on select cards||Full name, address, last 4 digits of your Social Security number|

 |American Express||Yes||Full name, address, last 4 digits of your Social Security number, total annual income (optional)|

 |Capital One||Yes, but only on select cards||Full name, address, date of birth, email address, primary phone number, full Social Security number, employment status, total annual income, monthly rent or mortgage payment and types of bank accounts owned|

 |Bank of America||Yes, but only on select cards||Full name, date of birth, address, last 4 digits of your Social Security number|

 |Wells Fargo||Yes||Full name, address, last 4 digits of Social Security number|